TrustTheVote-Project/VersaEDM-Backend/README.md

 This project's `.gitignore` file already includes a line to ignore the entire `./venv/` directory, which is an excellent reason to use it as your virtual environment directory name.

 Depending on your platform, you'll need to activate your virtual environment after it's created.
 Note that some code editors and IDEs, like VSCode, will start the virtual environment automatically if you point to the Python interpreter in in your `venv` directory.

+Generally, it's best to use only one type of virtual environment at a time, even though this repo supports multiple Python packaging tools.

 ### Windows 10 with PowerShell